-\textit{Simulations}: For the evaluation of microservices-based application placement in Edge/Fog computing environments, both open source simulators (i.e., iFogSim \cite{fang2020iot, guerrero2019lightweight, pallewatta2019microservices, pallewatta2022qos}, YAFS \cite{lera2018availability}, CloudSim \cite{filip2018microservices, deng2020optimal}) and custom simulators \cite{zhao2020distributed, wang2019delay, armani2021cost} are used by the current works.
-Simulators such as iFogSim \cite{mahmud2022ifogsim2} and YAFS \cite{lera2019yafs} provide in-built microservice related features such as distributed application modeling, service discovery and load balancing, thus enabling the users to simply implement their placement policy within the simulator or implement the algorithm separately (i.e., MATLAB \cite{deng2020optimal}, IBM CPLEX \cite{pallewatta2022qos}) and input the resultant placement to the simulator for evaluations.
+\textit{Simulations}: For the evaluation of microservices-based application placement in Edge/Fog computing environments, both open-source simulators (i.e., iFogSim \cite{fang2020iot, guerrero2019lightweight, pallewatta2019microservices, pallewatta2022qos}, YAFS \cite{lera2018availability}, CloudSim \cite{filip2018microservices, deng2020optimal}) and custom simulators \cite{zhao2020distributed, wang2019delay, armani2021cost} are used by the current works.
+Simulators such as iFogSim \cite{mahmud2022ifogsim2} and YAFS \cite{lera2019yafs} provide in-built microservice-related features such as distributed application modelling, service discovery and load balancing, thus enabling the users to simply implement their placement policy within the simulator or implement the algorithm separately (i.e., MATLAB \cite{deng2020optimal}, IBM CPLEX \cite{pallewatta2022qos}) and input the resultant placement to the simulator for evaluations.

-\textit{Practical}: To evaluate placement algorithms using practical frameworks, \cite{faticanti2019cutting} uses "FogAtlas", an open source framework for microservices deployment, and orchestration in Fog environments, \cite{zhang2022astraea} implements a framework called "Astraea" for the management of GPU microservices, whereas other works such as \cite{abdullah2020predictive, armani2021cost, lv2022microservice, yang2021kubehice} implement customised test-beds with functionalities relevant to the placement algorithms.
+\textit{Practical}: To evaluate placement algorithms using practical frameworks, \cite{faticanti2019cutting} uses "FogAtlas", an open source framework for microservices deployment and orchestration in Fog environments, \cite{zhang2022astraea} implements a framework called "Astraea" for the management of GPU microservices, whereas other works such as \cite{abdullah2020predictive, armani2021cost, lv2022microservice, yang2021kubehice} implement customised test-beds with functionalities relevant to the placement algorithms.
 They use popular container-orchestration platforms such as Docker swarm \cite{abdullah2020predictive}, Kubernetes \cite{armani2021cost, lv2022microservice}, KubeEdge \cite{yang2021kubehice} in their implementations.